Australia‘s fortunes seem inextricably tied to those of China.

 They’re our biggest trading partner, but how much do most of us really know about the country and its culture?
 Well, if you’ve ever wanted to find out more but you’re not sure where to begin, a fact-finding mission to the capital Beijing is an excellent starting point.

-Despite the fact that the equivalent of almost the entire population of Australia lives in this mega-metropolis (there are 22 million people no less in the Greater Beijing region), you’ll find Beijing a surprisingly charming and laid-back urban centre, where the locals are unfailingly polite, the city is seriously spick and span, and a sense of history seeps from every crevice.
+Despite the fact that the equivalent of almost the entire population of Australia lives in this mega-metropolis (there are 22 million people no less in the Greater Beijing region), you’ll find Beijing a surprisingly charming and laid-back urban centre.
+The locals are unfailingly polite, the city is seriously spick and span, and centuries of history meld seamlessly with modern life.

 Enjoy this Beijing travel guide.